WolfgangErb/GBFlearn/README.md

 Citation and Credits
 --------------------

 This code was written by Wolfgang Erb at the Dipartimento di Matematica ''Tullio Levi-Civita'', University of Padova.
-The corresponding theory on GBFs related to the interpolation of graph signals and to kernel-based learning on graphs is given in
+The corresponding theory on GBFs related to the interpolation of graph signals and to kernel-based learning is given in

 *   [1] &nbsp; Erb, W. <br>